Kyriosity/read-write/README+/software/README+/dev-mngmnt.md

 The customers/users perspective - "not _how_ but _what_ matters" - draws a distinct watershed: **either** organization serves development, **or** _vice versa_.

-Commendable organization endows every process/measure with an exact explanation of how it facilitates development, spares resources, ensures quality and automates routines.
+Commendable organization endows every process/measure with an exact explanation of how it facilitates development, spares resources, ensures quality, and automates routines.
 (Not because it's on trends or in chosen methodology.)

 ### Technical advantages expected